golebiowskipj/property-group-weather/README.md

 ## `npm run deploy`

-Builds and deploys the up to github-pages.
+Builds and deploys the app to github-pages.
 You can access app [here](http://golebiowskipj.github.io/property-group-weather).

 ## Credit to
 * creators of images, fonts and other resources